featherweight/featherweight.github.io/_content/concept-testing.md

 Additionally,

-{ include note.html type="warning" text="Featherweight Test is not intended to be a full-featured test runner." }
+{% include note.html type="warning" body="Featherweight Test is not intended to be a full-featured test runner." %}

 ## Interpreting the Test Report